tomgxz/Kraken/REPORT.md

   }
   ```

   After running preliminary tests on a lower timeout delay, I found that it could very quickly get to the point where it was constantly running the saving animation.
-As such, I added the `clearTimeout` function to make sure that only one timeout was running for the `saveContent` function at a time.
+As such, I added the `clearTimeout` function to ensure that only one timeout was running for the `saveContent` function at a time.

   ```js
   // starts the timeout for the saveContent function